airpair/authoring-guide/post.md

  the Q/A format and types of questions accepted by the community.-->

-The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some of the most all-time highest trafficked post have have been betwen 10,000-15,000 words.
+The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some all-time highest trafficked post have been between 10,000-15,000 words.

-Posts usually fall into one of these categories or post `types`
+Posts usually fall into one of these types:

 - **Tutorial** or step by step guide (beginner, intermediate or advanced)
+- **Comparison** like "SQL vs NoSQL" or "AngularJS vs BackboneJS"
 - **Show and tell** of a neat thing you built and open-sourced
 - **Deep dive** on a specific language or framework internals or feature
 - **Knowledge list** like "Top 10 mistakes ..." or "5 tips for ..."
-- **Opinion piece** on *anything software* from thoughts on CompSci concepts, to community like "What I learned at Ng-conf 2015"
+- **Opinion piece** on *anything software* from academia to community activity or reviews of new technologies and software services.
-- **Comparison** like "SQL vs NoSQL" or "AngularJS vs BackboneJS"

-For reasons spanning UX, comprehension, SEO, Social Sharing and GitHub constraints, **post titles (the h1 element) should be less than 50 chars** and mention the main technology discussed.
+For reasons spanning UX, engagement / comprehension, SEO, Social Sharing and GitHub constraints, **post titles (the h1 element) should be less than 50 chars** and mention the main technology.

-As long as a post is about software (including non-programming disciplines like UX, Internet Marketing, Lessons launching a Software Startup etc.), we primarily encourage you to let your passions guide topic choice.
+As long as a post is about software (including programming and non-programming disciplines like UX, Internet Marketing, Lessons from running a Software
+Startup etc.), we primarily encourage you to let your passions guide topic choice.
 We don't mind if you aim to appeal to the masses or focus on something niche to strike very deep with a few.
-Just make sure enough people understand and care about your topic to get enough ratings to make it through community review and get published.
+Just make sure people understand and care about your topic to get enough ratings to make it through the community review stage and get published.

 ### 3.2 Original content